jrao/liferay-workspace-7.1-sb-integration-test/README.md

 # Liferay 7.1 Workspace Demonstrating How to Write Integration Tests for Service Builder Modules

+## Description

+This workspace is an adaptation of <https://github.com/gamerson/arquillian-workspace-example> (designed for 7.0) for 7.1.
+It also replaces the simple service and associated test with a Service Builder service and associated test.

+## Usage

 1. Unzip the `liferay-workspace-7.1-sb-integration-test.zip` file.

 2. In a terminal, go to the `liferay-workspace-7.1-sb-integration-test/` root dir and run `blade gw initBundle`.